pmpergon/ReproducibleResearch/PA1_template.md

 # Data Processing

-the following R libraries were necessary for this analysis
+the following R libraries were necessary for this report

 ```r